hexedtech/codemp-sublime/README.md

 Package Control not only installs your packages for you, it also ensures that they are kept up to date to make sure that you always have the benefit of the latest bug fixes and features for all of your installed packages.

-> [!WARNING]
+> [!WARN]
-> This package requires Package Control v4, to install follow the steps below:
+> This package requires Package Control v4, to install it follow the steps below:

 If you are new to Sublime Text and don't have Package Control installed yet, you'll have to do that first.